quoctran98/BeTeal/README.md

 4. The script will output `BeTeal.MP4`, which is the BeTealed Recap, and `BeTealest.PNG`, which is the tealest BeReal in your BeReal Recap video.

+A secret `-c` flag can be used to specify the color to score the BeReal frames.
+The default is teal, but you can use any color in the `matplotlib.colors` library.